csteach424/csteach424.github.io/weekly_assignment.md

   * project name
   * the full name of each team member (or preferred name)
   * any ideas you are currently considering for this project work
-  * level of experience with HTML, CSS, JS
+  * level of experience with HTML, CSS, JS...

   Please read the instructions available on the board, and then create a new list for your project group.